It’s not just Facebook. GOP-linked firm “brought oppo research to Silicon Valley”

 Too late.

-Definers Public Affairs and its affiliated firms, staffed largely by Republican strategists and researchers, have gained quite a reputation in recent years for its public affairs work, research skills, and tactics—targeting critics of Scott Pruitt’s Environmental Protection Agency (EPA) and and digging up dirt on Labour Party candidates in Britain.
+Definers Public Affairs and its affiliated firms, staffed largely by Republican strategists and researchers, have gained quite a reputation in recent years for its public affairs work, research skills, and tactics—targeting critics of Scott Pruitt’s Environmental Protection Agency (EPA) and digging up dirt on Labour Party candidates in Britain.

-And the company has become increasingly active in the tech sector, working on behalf of companies as varied as Facebook, Qualcomm, Lyft, and Lime, in addition to being accused of orchestrating a smear campaign against prominent tech investor Shervin Pishevar.
+And the company has become increasingly active in the tech sector, working on behalf of companies as varied as Facebook, Qualcomm, Lyft, Juul, and Lime, in addition to being accused of orchestrating a smear campaign against prominent tech investor Shervin Pishevar.

-In the New York Times’s devastating exposé, it was revealed that on behalf of Facebook, Definers spread false and damaging information about Apple and Google and tried to damage the reputation of prominent protesters by linking them to George Soros on its conservative “news” website affiliate, NTK Network.
-The site—which a former Definers employee who spoke to NBC News called “our in-house fake news shop”—frequently had its Facebook-related stories picked up by Breitbart News and other popular right-wing news outlets.
-The site’s editor-in-chief, Joe Pounder, is also the president of Definers and a co-founder of America Rising, a political action committee that works with Definers to campaign for conservative candidates.
+In the New York Times’s devastating exposé, it was revealed that on behalf of Facebook, Definers shared negative stories about Apple and Google with journalists and tried to damage the reputation of prominent protesters by linking them to George Soros.
+Negative stories about Apple and Google, as well as stories that downplayed the impact of Russian propaganda were published on its conservative “news” website affiliate, NTK Network.
+The site—which a former Definers employee who spoke to NBC News called “our in-house fake news shop”—frequently had its stories picked up by Breitbart News and other popular right-wing news outlets.
+The site’s editor-in-chief, Joe Pounder, is also the president of Definers and a co-founder of America Rising, a political action committee that campaigns for conservative candidates.

 Definers has introduced a new set of tactics to Silicon Valley, where multibillion-dollar tech giants battle fiercely over user growth, valuable patents, and personal feuds.
 For years, lawyers and investigators were paid by companies to get competitive intelligence on their competitors.
 The intensity ramped up a few years ago with even more aggressive tactics, such as Uber allegedly hiring former CIA case officers to conduct surveillance, bug hotel rooms, and get sensitive information on its rivals.

 And more recently, firms like Definers have brought the rough-and-tumble world of opposition research practiced by politicians for decades in the nation’s capital and in state houses around the country to the sunny streets of the Valley.
-In addition to learning about what technology your competitor is secretly developing, now it’s about spreading negative stories and misinformation about them.sa
+In addition to learning about what technology your competitor is secretly developing, now it’s about spreading negative stories and misinformation about them.

 As well as Facebook, Definers has reportedly been paid by Qualcomm, and the firm has circulated negative stories about Apple, with which Qualcomm has been engaged in a fierce, years-long patent dispute.
 The NTK Network is flooded with negative stories about Apple and positive stories about Qualcomm, especially when it comes to posts about their legal feud.
 One post, written by NTK staff, is headlined “Report: How Qualcomm Turned the Tide on Apple.”
 Just last month, they paid for dozens of political ads on Facebook with articles critical of Apple, including one that read: “The biggest threat to American innovation isn’t coming from overseas, but from intellectual property theft by large American companies like Apple and Comcast.”
 A rep for Qualcomm did not return requests for comment from Fast Company.

 Overall, NTK Network paid for hundreds of political ads, including some attacking Democratic leaders and torpedoing “liberal billionaires” such as Michael Bloomberg.
-(Definers is readying an opposition research campaign against the former New York mayor, CNBC reported this week.)
+(America Rising is readying an opposition research campaign against the former New York mayor, CNBC reported this week.)
 One ad, which cast Bloomberg as a “threat to Americans’ Second Amendment rights” was removed by Facebook this summer for not including a “paid-for” label.

 NTK is also full of stories critical of Amazon, Uber, and Google, which is attacked for its non-presence at recent congressional hearings and accused of search results that described the California GOP as “Nazism.”
 Sources close to Definers say that the negative stories about Google are less about directly attacking the company, and more about muddying the waters in the debate over digital privacy on behalf of Facebook.
 “That was classic whataboutism,” says a person close to Definers, noting that the firm is importing tactics used every day by partisans in Washington.